 THE ASHWOOD TAROT ORACLE SYSTEM

-Extras: This Oracle deck uses a set of Dice and a Polarity Coin for readings.
+EXTRAS: This Oracle deck uses a 14-sided die and a Polarity Coin for readings.
 These props are not necessary, readers can rely on their intuition, but are a helpful addition for readers that are interested in fine tuning a reading.
 From a creative standpoint the Polarity Coin and the Dice offer another opportunity to customize the deck according to your own aesthetics.

 The 22 Archetype Cards